 Available options:

-Those are the comparing options in New Compare window, e.g. file = "Treat two paths as files", apath = "Auto adjust path."
+Those are the comparing options in Compare Panel window, e.g., file = "Treat two paths as files", apath = "Auto adjust path."

 As mentioned above, if an option is not specified in command line, the default value is used.
 For example, "Name case sensitive" by default is enabled, so only